Psychtoolbox-3/psychtoolbox-3.github.com/docs/ComputePhotopigmentBleaching.md

                  pp. 211 and following.
 See intro text above.
 [Default]
   'RushtonHenryAlt' - Rushton and Henry's other half-bleach constant.
                  Only available for 'cones'.
+  'WyszeckiStiles' - Wyszecki and Stiles (1982) give parameters on page

 initialFraction -- fraction of input bleached at time zero.
 If
                 empty, steady state fraction bleached is